ComputerScience-Projects/Calculus-of-Communicating-Systems/README.md

 You must be able to run .sml files (Standard ML of New Jersey).

-* You can install from https://www.smlnj.org/ the SML compiler it's available for UNIX & Windows System.
+* You can install from [smlnj.org](https://www.smlnj.org/) the SML compiler it's available for UNIX & Windows System.
 After the installation
 ```sh
      $ sml ccs.sml
 ```

-* Otherwise, you can execute it in the online compiler on the website https://www.tutorialspoint.com/execute_smlnj_online.php by copying it to it and then pressing the play button.
+* Otherwise, you can execute it in the online compiler on the [website](https://www.tutorialspoint.com/execute_smlnj_online.php) by copying it to it and then pressing the play button.

 ## Running the tests